Exosomal AHSG in ovarian cancer ascites inhibits malignant progression of ovarian cancer by p53/FAK/Src signaling

 Exosomal AHSG protein inhibits the progression of OC cells in vivo

 Next, we evaluated the effect of exosomal AHSG protein on OC development in vivo.
 Tumorigenicity analysis was performed in nude mice subcutaneously injected with SKOV3 cells, which were injected with PBS, NC-EXOs and AHSG-EXOs, and in the tumor center every 3 days.
 The results showed that the exosomal AHSG protein could significantly inhibit the growth of tumors in vivo, as demonstrated by tumor size, tumor weight, and tumor volume (Figure 6A-6D).
 These results indicated that exosomal AHSG protein could inhibit OC growth.
 In addition, we performed IHC analysis of p-p53, p-FAK and p-Src in tumor tissues and verified that exosomal AHSG significantly increased the expression of p-p53 and decreased the expression of p-FAK and p-Src in tumor tissues (Figure 6E).
-We also determined the expression of the metastatic markers vascular endothelial growth factor (VEGFR), matrix metallopeptidase-2 (MMP2) and matrix metallopeptidase-9 (MMP9) in the tumor tissue, and the results showed that VEGFR, MMP2, and MMP9 were downregulated in the tumor tissues injected with AHSG-Exos (Figure 6F,6G).
+We also determined the expression of the metastatic markers vascular endothelial growth factor receptor (VEGFR), matrix metallopeptidase-2 (MMP2) and matrix metallopeptidase-9 (MMP9) in the tumor tissue, and the results showed that VEGFR, MMP2, and MMP9 were downregulated in the tumor tissues injected with AHSG-Exos (Figure 6F,6G).
 All the results suggested that exosomal AHSG could inhibit the tumor progression of OC in vivo.

 Figure 6 Exosomal AHSG protein inhibits the progression of ovarian cancer cells in vivo.
 (A) Image for analysis of tumorigenicity in nude mice.
 (B) Representative images of dissected tumors from nude mice were shown.
 (C) The average tumor weight was calculated and presented.
 (D) The average tumor volume was calculated and presented.
 (E) The expression of AHSG, p-p53, p-FAK and p-Src was measured by IHC in the tumor tissues of the mice.
 Magnification: ×40.
 (F) Western blotting was used to detect the protein expression of metastasis markers VEGFR, MMP2 and MMP9 in tumor tissues of the mice.
 (G) The expression of VEGFR, MMP2 and MMP9 was measured by IHC in the tumor tissues of the mice.
 Scale bar, 20 µm.
-Data are representative of at least three independent experiments and are presented as mean ± SEM; n=3. ns, no significance; *, P<0.05; **, P<0.01. p-p53, activated p53; p-FAK, phosphorylated focal adhesion kinase; p-Src, phosphorylated Proto-oncogene tyrosine-protein kinase Src; IHC, immunohistochemistry; VEGFR, vascular endothelial growth factor; MMP2, matrix metallopeptidase-2; MMP9, matrix metallopeptidase-9; IHC, immunohistochemistry; SEM, standard error of mean.
+Data are representative of at least three independent experiments and are presented as mean ± SEM; n=3. ns, no significance; *, P<0.05; **, P<0.01. p-p53, activated p53; p-FAK, phosphorylated focal adhesion kinase; p-Src, phosphorylated Proto-oncogene tyrosine-protein kinase Src; IHC, immunohistochemistry; VEGFR, vascular endothelial growth factor receptor; MMP2, matrix metallopeptidase-2; MMP9, matrix metallopeptidase-9; IHC, immunohistochemistry; SEM, standard error of mean.

 Discussion